ManjuLanjewar/vsd-hdp/README.md

             when : "!A1&!A2&!B1&!C1&D1";
         }

 a2111o means it is AND-OR gate,and it's 2-input AND gate , remaining are OR Gate.
-It is havinf so many inputs "!A1&!A2&!B1&!C1&D1 (A1 and A2 are AND and OR it with B1, C1 and D1
+It is havinf so many inputs "!A1&!A2&!B1&!C1&D1 (A1 and A2 are AND and OR it with B1, C1 and D1.
+So total 5 inputs, means total 32 possible input combinations.
+For all 32 input combination, what is delay, power  that information is present.
+Here, !A1&!A2&!B1&!C1&D1 means A1, A2, B1 and C1 are all low and D1 high , at that time what is power the cell is consuming so such 32 combinations of input is present in library with value of (0.0017945000) leakge power is mentioned. area number, power port, describe each input pin, capacitance , power tansition delay